 As a start, my journey to Karimunjawa didn’t go as expected.
-However, that makes that it is still one of my craziest travel stories.
-In this guide I’ll tell you a little bit more about that, but also show you the beauty of Karimunjawa and give you some tips about the island.
-Let’s start with the basis about travel to Karimunjawa – Indonesia.
+However, that makes it still one of my craziest travel stories.
+In this guide, I’ll tell you a little bit more about that, but also show you the beauty of Karimunjawa and give you some tips about the island.
+Karimunjawa is a real hidden gem in Indonesia and brings you to an off-the-beaten-track destination in paradise.

 Boats are departing from Jepara.
-Jepara is located 3 hours from Semerang, the nearest larger city.
+Jepara is located 3 hours from Semarang, the nearest larger city.
 Costs are around €10 for the speedboat (2 hours), which I would recommend.
-We took the speed boat from Jepara and took the nightbus to Jepara from Surabaya.
-A little tuk tuk brought us to the harbour early in the morning.
+We took the speed boat from Jepara and took the night bus to Jepara from Surabaya.
+A little tuk-tuk brought us to the harbour early in the morning.
 The island Karimunjawa isn’t too big, so you can walk most of the bits to your guesthouse.

-Best time to travel to Karimunjawa is between May and October.
+The best time to travel to Karimunjawa is between May and October.
 I travelled in November and I can tell you: not the best idea.
-It was raining a lot and the weather became so bad the boats stopped running – because of that we were locked up an additional 3 days on the island without cash left.
+It was raining a lot and the weather became so bad the boats stopped running – because of that we were locked up for an additional 3 days on the island without cash left.

-There are two ATMs at the island, so you should be able to get some money.
-However, I would definitely advise to bring enough cash.
+There are two ATMs on the island, so you should be able to get some money.
+However, I would advise you to bring enough cash.
 When we visited, both ATMs were out of service, which meant we didn’t have any money because we were stuck for more days than planned.
 The main island is called Karimunjawa, but the place exists out of many small islands of which most are not inhabited.
-There are different home stays to stay at the island, for which I don’t have specific recommendations.
-Many can now be found at websites such as Booking.
-When you tell some locals you would like to stay at an uninhabited island, they might be able to help you out and bring you there!
+There are different homestays to stay on the island, for which I don’t have specific recommendations.
+Many can now be found on websites such as Booking.
+When you tell some locals you would like to stay on an uninhabited island, they might be able to help you out and bring you there!

 A great way to get around the island is to rent a scooter.
 We rented a scooter the moment we arrived, as the weather was still good and we wanted to start exploring.

 We drove to sunset beach, to experience a stunning sunset, so we’ve heard.
-Definitely true.
+Which is 100% true.
 The beach is rather small, but a great place to wind down and enjoy the views.

 Don’t expect too much of the ‘town’ Karimunjawa.
 However, a small island where not many people live always has a specific vibe to experience.